20 Best Shipping Container Homes For Sale To Inspire You

 The outbacks of the Irish countryside are probably the last place you would think of finding a contemporary-design shipping container home.
 Situated in Cavan, Ireland, the Grillagh Water House gets its name from the nearby Grillagh River.
 This is the first-ever container home in the country, completed by Patrick Bradley Architects.

-Containing three bedrooms, this container home offers quite a lot of space than would imagine.
+Containing three bedrooms, this container home offers quite a lot of space than one would imagine.
 One of the bedrooms is behind the entrance gallery, not quite visible at first.

 2. Container Cabin in the Catskills, New York, Nowhere Studios